ibm-cloud-docs/vmwaresolutions/services/managing-entrust-cc.md

 # Managing Entrust CloudControl
 {: #managing-entrust-cc}

-New installations of Entrust CloudControl™ (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
+New installations of Entrust CloudControl™ (formerly known as HyTrust CloudControl) are not supported for new or existing deployments of {{site.data.keyword.vcf-auto}} instances.
 You can still use or delete existing Entrust CloudControl installations on your existing instances.
 {: deprecated}

 To manage Entrust CloudControl, access the Entrust CloudControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust CloudControl console from the VMware vSphere® Web Client.